iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 5 reviews"/>
 </p>

+> Good information about COVID-19.<br> :date: __2021-03-08 15:39:22__

+> I LOVE THIS APP!
+I Live In Essex County, NJ Which Is The 2nd Highest In The State.
+While Taking NJ Transit Yesterday, I Actually Received An Exposure Alert While On The Bus!
+I Immediately Got Off The Bus, And Waited For The Next One, And The Exposure Alert Stopped!<br> :date: __2021-03-07 19:04:04__

 > Nice apk<br> :date: __2021-03-05 01:13:37__

 > Keeps me well informed<br> :date: __2021-03-04 03:56:02__